dgcameron/dbms_cloud/README.md

 ## **STEP 6:** Create a stored procedure *load_sales*.

-- This procedure loops through all the files in the *daily\_input\_files* bucket and for each file re-creates the external table and then loads (and logs) the data.  *Note you will substitute your URI in the file\_uri\_list line below, but remove the file name part at the end since we'll allow ANY table in the bucket to get loaded and will rebuild the external table based on the preceding query.*.
+- This procedure loops through all the files in the *daily\_input\_files* bucket and for each file re-creates the external table and then loads (and logs) the data.
+Be sure to replace the URI tags.
 Note it does not matter what the file names are (the process will do all the files in the bucket) and afer processing it deletes them.
 Since we have set versioning on the bucket the deletions can be recovered including prior versions of files with the same name.
 Also note that if you wish to move the files after processing to a different bucket see a code block at the end of this document that shows how to do this.
 ```
 <copy>
 create or replace procedure load_sales as